xiaochun-z/ebook-wordwise/README.md

 ebook convert support a lot more formats but are not listed here.

-# You can add your own translation
+# You can add/update/delete definitions in the .csv to customize your reading experience
 You can customize your reading experience by editing the resource file, click the **folder** icon on the left bar you will open the resource directory, you can add new words or phrases to the .csv file so it tool can recognize more words.

 **Please always backup the updated .csv somewhere in case ebook convert overwrite your changes when updating to a new version.**